mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 Make sure you have Python installed (version 3.8 or later recommended) - 3.8.8 used.

 OpenAI version used: openai 1.30.3.

-To use OpenAI API for vector embeddings generation, make sure you have OpenAI account with API keys (https://platform.openai.com/) with usage quota (OpenAI paid account has been used)
+To use the OpenAI API for generating vector embeddings, ensure you have an OpenAI account with valid API keys.
+You can obtain your API keys from the OpenAI platform here and manage them here.
+Additionally, ensure that your account has sufficient usage quota, as this example requires a paid OpenAI account.

 Langchain version: 0.2.1